gbdev/pandocs/src/Tile_Data.md

 <figcaption>Sample tile data</figcaption>
 </figure>

-In the first row, the values `$3C $7E` in binary are `00111100` and `01111110`.
+For the first row, the values `$3C $7E` are `00111100` and `01111110` in
+binary.
 The leftmost bits are 0 and 0, thus the color ID is binary `00`, or 0.
 The next bits are 0 and 1, thus the color ID is binary `10`, or 2 (remember to flip the order of the bits!).
 The full eight-pixel row evaluates to 0 2 3 3 3 3 2 0.

 A tool for viewing tiles can be found [here](https://www.huderlem.com/demos/gameboy2bpp.html).